earthly/earthly/docs/guides/docker-in-earthly.md

 ### Alternative to docker build

-Running `docker build` within Earthly is discouraged, as it has a number of key limitaitons:
+Running `docker build` within Earthly is discouraged, as it has a number of key limitations:

 * Layer caching does not work.
 This is because `WITH DOCKER` does not preserve Docker cache between runs (other than `DOCKER PULL`).
 * Once an image is created, it cannot be exported as a build output in a form other than a TAR archive (e.g. it cannot be automatically loaded onto the host Docker daemon).